Byaidu/PDFMathTranslate/README.md

 ```

 ### Use regex to specify formula fonts and characters that need to be preserved

-Hint: Starting from `\ufb00` is English style ligature.

 ```bash
 pdf2zh BDA3.pdf -f "(CM[^RT].*|MS.*|XY.*|MT.*|BL.*|.*0700|.*0500|.*Italic)" -c "(\(|\||\)|\+|=|\d|[\u0080-\ufaff])"